-Step One: Center Level - Bring your written complaint to your Site Supervisor - Site Supervisor will review the complaint within one working day of receipt. - Site Supervisor will facilitate resolution, document steps towards resolution, and forward documentation to Area Directors within 24 hours of review date. - If complaint is not resolved at this step, continue to step two.
-Step Two: Area Level - Bring or forward your written complaint to your Area Director. - Area Director conducts a face-to-face meeting with the complainant within two working days of receipt. - Area Directors will facilitate resolution, document steps towards resolution, and forward documentation to the CYFS Associate Vice President within 24 hours of review date. - If complaint is not resolved at this step, continue to step three.
-Step Three: Administrative Operations Level - Bring or forward your written complaint to the CYFS Associate Vice President. - The CYFS Associate Vice President will review the written complaint within one working day of receipt. - The CYFS Associate Vice President will negotiate resolution, document steps towards resolution, and forward documentation to the CYFS Executive Vice President within 24 hours of review date. - If compliant is not resolved at this step, continue to step four.
-Step Four: CYFS Executive Vice President - The CYFS Executive Vice President will present and recommend a course of action to the President and CEO of NHA for approval. - The President and CEO will send a summary letter of resolution to the appropriate parties.
+Step One: Center Level

+- Bring your written complaint to your Site Supervisor - Site Supervisor will review the complaint within one working day of receipt. - Site Supervisor will facilitate resolution, document steps towards resolution, and forward documentation to Area Directors within 24 hours of review date. - If complaint is not resolved at this step, continue to step two.

+Step Two: Area Level

+- Bring or forward your written complaint to your Area Director. - Area Director conducts a face-to-face meeting with the complainant within two working days of receipt. - Area Directors will facilitate resolution, document steps towards resolution, and forward documentation to the their respective Supervisors, Chief Strategy Officer or Senior Director of Support Services, within 24 hours of review date. - If complaint is not resolved at this step, continue to step three.

+Step Three: Administrative Operations Level

+- Bring or forward your written complaint to the Senior Management Analyst. - The Senior Management Analyst and Director of Family Support Services will review the written complaint within one working day of receipt. - The Senior Management Analyst and Director of Family Support Services will negotiate resolution, document steps towards resolution, and forward documentation to the Senior Associate Vice President who will advise the General Manager/Executive Vice President, Education, Instruction & Operations within 24 hours of review date. - If compliant is not resolved at this step, continue to step four.

+Step Four: Early Childhood General Manager/Executive Vice President

+The General Manager/Executive Vice President, Education, Instruction & Operations will present and recommend a course of action to the President and CEO of NHA for approval.

+- The President and CEO will send a summary letter of resolution to the appropriate parties.

+DRH 000 100 INTER 8

 Community Complaint Form

 Date of Incident: Time:

 Your Name:

 Address:

 Phone Number: Alternate Number:

 Best time to call you back:

 Early Head Start/Head Start Child (name):

-Early Head Start/Head Start Site:
+Early Head Start/Head Start

+Center:

 Describe your complaint in detail (if needed, use back of paper):

-·

 Signature Date: